-Objective 1: Ensure that that play is strategically planned and resourced in partnership successful attraction of external funding through Big Lottery (£761,000), Play Pathfinder (£2.1M), Section 106 developer contributions (£2.3M), SRB (£147,000), SIB (£147,000), SIP (£12,000) and a contribution from the capital programme (£545,000).
+Objective 1: Ensure that play is strategically planned and resourced in partnership

+• Play developments have been undertaken in line with the priorities identified in the PUGS.
+Investment for the development of play has totalled £6m and been achieved through successful attraction of external funding through Big Lottery (£761,000), Play Pathfinder (\pounds 2.1M), Section 106 developer contributions (\pounds 2.3M), SRB (\pounds 147,000), SIB (\pounds 147,000), SIP (\pounds 12,000) and a contribution from the capital programme (\pounds 545,000).